 - Bolsena, north of Rome (northern Lazio map), carpets about 3km of pavement with flower tapestries along the route for the Corpus Domini Sunday procession.

 - Brugnato, a small town in the La Spezia province of Liguria inland from the Cinque Terre (see Liguria map) holds an infiorata the Sunday of Corpus Domini.
 Work starts in the early morning to create flower tapestries along the streets of the town center.
 Visitors can view the flower art in the afternoon and there's a procession from the cathedral over the tapestries at 6 PM.

 - Genzano di Roma, south of Rome, has been holding an infiorata since 1778.

-- Orvieto, in the central Italy region of Umbria, has a costumed procession with over 400 people and the streets are decorated with flower art.
+- Orvieto, in the central Italy region of Umbria, has a costumed Corpus Domini procession with more than 400 people, and the streets are decorated with flower art.

 - Spello, also in Umbria, is another very popular place for infiorata.

 - The Abbey of Chiaravalle della Colomba, near Fidenza in northern Italy's Emilia-Romagna region (see Emilia-Romagna map), is one of the several abbeys that create flower tapestries inside for Corpus Domini.

 Corpus Domini and Infiorata dates: The Sunday of Corpus Domini in 2019 is June 20 while in 2020 it will fall on June 21.
 Look for infiorata or flower petal displays in front of many Italian churches both on the Sunday of Corpus Domini and the Thursday before.